 This post is a bit lengthy, but it is meant to be a reference post for you to easily refer back to in future.
 As such, I have divided these supplies based on the step they generally apply to in order to facilitate use with future EPP Pro posts.
 So without further ado, here is a little peek into the tools I have added to my EPP Pro toolbox.

-I will cover my favorite “pro” basting tips and tricks next week, so some of these will make more sense once we cover that post.
-However, if you’d like to get a head start on adding some of these to your toolbox so you can up your basting game as soon as next week’s blog post comes out, here they are.
+I cover my favorite “pro” basting tips and tricks in this post, so some of these will make more sense once you read that post.
+However, it feels appropriate to have all of the supplies located in one place, so here they are.

 I had never heard of a slotted ruler until just last year.
 It is incredibly convenient for cutting multiple strips of fabric at once.
 (If you are a machine quilter, think jelly rolls and binding.)
 I discovered it shortly after I learned from Jodi Godfrey’s Tales of Cloth Hexie Handbook that you can cut strips of fabric based on the size of your pieces to speed up the basting process in EPP.